HABS-BRAIN/ai-driller/articles/filtering.md

 algorithms that offer solutions to find back  $\mathbf{W}$, here we are going to discuss an algorithm by Bell and Sejnowski.
 We will give an interpretation of their algorithm as a method using the maximum likelihood estimator.

+# 3.4.1 Step 1: Assume that the sources follow a non-gaussian distribution
+Let us assume that the density of each source si is given by ps(x) and that the joint distribution of the sources s is given by: